liangkarl/dotfile/README.md

 ## Notice

-Still on progress, many works needed to do.
+Still on progress, many bugs, many works needed to do.